Pavlo-Bondar/profile-repo/README.md

 <br />

-## Jubayer Pavlo Bondar favorite tools and technologies ⚙️
+## Pavlo Bondar favorite tools and technologies ⚙️

 > Tools and technologies that I have worked with and am interested in